TensorFlow/Keras Example

 Impact of

-on the output shape of an LSTM or GRU layer.
+return_sequenceson the output shape of an LSTM or GRU layer.

-, controls whether the layer returns the final hidden state(s) in addition to the sequence output.
+return_stateAnother boolean parameter, return_state, controls whether the layer returns the final hidden state(s) in addition to the sequence output.

-: The layer returns a list (in Keras) or tuple (in PyTorch) containing the sequence output and the final state(s).
+return_state=False (Default): The layer only returns the output sequence (either the last state or all states, depending on return_sequences).return_state=True: The layer returns a list (in Keras) or tuple (in PyTorch) containing the sequence output and the final state(s).

-.This is particularly useful in encoder-decoder architectures (covered later) where the final state of the encoder is used to initialize the state of the decoder.
+[final_hidden_state].[final_hidden_state, final_cell_state].This is particularly useful in encoder-decoder architectures (covered later) where the final state of the encoder is used to initialize the state of the decoder.
 It can also be helpful for analyzing the final learned representation of the sequence.

 # TensorFlow/Keras Example